adahooniłigii, 1956-11-01, pages 1-3

 Mr. David wolyé ha’nínígíí ’akót’éego t’áá łą́ą́góó t’áá bíjí binaanish nilíinii yaa nahasni’.

-The mentioned named Mr. David for that reason was in different work places in the same day it was reported.
+The mentioned named Mr. David for that reason was in different offices in that proper direction it was reported.

 ’Áádóó ’índa Mr. Lawrence C. Huerta dóó Mr. Mark C. Reno wolyéégo Tségháhoodzánígi náánáskéhígíí binaanish yaa ninááhásni’.

-And then those whose names are Mr. Lawrence C. Huerta and Mr. Mark C. Reno spent time once again sitting together at Window Rock in their office it was once again reported.
+And then those whose names are Mr. Lawrence C. Huerta and Mr. Mark C. Reno spent time once again sitting together at Window Rock office it was once again reported.

 Díí ’ałdo’ t’áá gha’diit’aahii binaanish naat’i’jí binaanish nilį́įgo yiniiyé siké.